Prince Andrew accuser Virginia Roberts Giuffre's 2009 settlement with Jeffrey Epstein released – KION546

 By Sonia Moghe, CNN

-A 2009 settlement agreement between sex offender Jeffrey Epstein and Virginia Roberts Giuffre — the woman who accused him of sexual abuse and of trafficking her to Prince Andrew, among others — was unsealed Monday.
+A 2009 settlement agreement between sex offender Jeffrey Epstein and Virginia Roberts Giuffre — the woman who accused him of sexual abuse and of trafficking her to Prince Andrew and other men — was unsealed Monday.

 It shows that Epstein paid Giuffre $500,000 to drop the case without any admission of liability or fault.